MarbleHE/HECO/README.md

-include         – header (.h) and TableGen (.td) files └ IR             – contains the different dialect definitions └ Passes         – contains the definitions of the different transformations python          – the python frontend src             – source files (.cpp)
+include         – header (.h) and TableGen (.td) files └ IR             – contains the different dialect definitions └ Passes         – contains the definitions of the different transformations frontend        – the python frontend for HECO src             – source files (.cpp)
  └ IR             – implementations of additional dialect-specific functionality └ Passes         – implementations of the different transformations